I hope in the Lord to break down the legal trouble saints will face in the future, but for now here are the top-drawer points.

 Paul’s legal woes will go from Governor Felix who desired a bribe to spineless King Agrippa who gave new unjust power to injustice.

 You see this spinelessness in King Agrippa by the fact he quickly goes from one extreme to the next.
 King Agripa is swayed easily to any breeze that blows his way.
 A John the Baptist King Agrippa is not!
 As John’s disciples were leaving, Jesus began to speak to the crowd about John: “What did you go out into the desert to see?
-A reed swayed by the ...continue
+A reed ...continue

 First Paul is “insane”, out of his mind because of book study to falsely stating there is nothing he could do.
 Later King Agrippa will acknowledge the real facts of case prove Paul innocent, yet he wimps out and sends Paul to Rome for more court hearings.